Outlook, risks and opportunities report

 Forecast economic growth in selected destinations throughout Europe

-In 2017, the increase in economic output in the Federal Republic of Germany will be somewhat lower, at 1.5 percent, than in the previous year.
-This is mainly due to the lower number of working days in 2017.
-The fundamental growth dynamic is unchanged.
-The early indicators for economic growth in the Federal Republic remain at a high level.
-The Ifo Business Expectations Index stands at 111.0 and the ZEW Economic Sentiment Index at 13.8 points.
+The increase in economic output in the Federal Republic of Germany will, at 2.3 percent, be somewhat lower in 2018 than in the previous year.
+Nevertheless, the fundamental growth dynamic is unchanged.
+The early indicators for economic growth in the Federal Republic are currently reaching an extremely high level.
+For example, the ifo Business Climate Index stands at 117.2 and the ZEW Economic Sentiment Index at 17.4 points.

 Forecast course of business

-In addition to the forecast positive trend in traffic, the planned increase in charges of 3 percent envisaged by the master agreement on charges will lead to a sharp rise in Aviation proceeds in 2017.
+In addition to the forecast positive trend in traffic, the increase in air traffic charges of 2.6 percent implemented on January 1, 2018 in accordance with the master agreement on charges will lead to a rise in Aviation revenue.

 Forecast financial and non-financial key performance indicators

 The PCA systems installed at Munich Airport will gradually be phased into normal operation.
 This will lead to significant reductions in CO2.
-Additional efficiency measures to reduce energy consumption, especially for lighting, air conditioning, in IT and in buildings and facilities are also to be implemented.
+Additional efficiency measures are designed to reduce energy consumption, especially for lighting, air conditioning, in IT, and in buildings and facilities.

 Risks and opportunities report